kubewarden/helm-charts/charts/kubewarden-defaults/README.md

-# kubewarden-policy-server
+# kubewarden-defaults

-`kubewarden-policy-server` is the Helm chart that installs a default Policy Server required by the Kubewarden to run `ClusterAdmissionPolicy` or `AdmissionPolicy`.
+`kubewarden-defaults` is the Helm chart that installs a default Policy Server required by the Kubewarden to run `ClusterAdmissionPolicy`.
 It should be installed before installing any policies.

 ## Installing